evansochieng/voter-register-frontend/README.md

 ## Problem Statement
 Kenyan citizens have always been frustrated by the long queues during elections.
 An extreme effect of this is low voter turnouts on election days.
 In an attempt to build a voting system, we saw it right to start with a digital registration platform.
-This project builds a voter registration platform in preparation for general elections.
+This project builds a voter registration platform that will allow digital registration of voters in preparation for general elections.

 ## Project features